Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I love shower caddies.
 They are convenient and hook over the shower faucet just perfectly.
 Except when they don't.
 That was the case today when I went to hang mine.
 The faucet was so far forward that the caddy wouldn't stay put.

 I'm a terminal pack rat.
 One of those people who is always buying stuff and then forgetting where I put it.
 Recently, I bought a 3 drawer rolling cart at KMart for $10.
-I use it for all my bought ahead health and beauty items.

 To free up some counter space in the bathroom, I purchased a shower caddy and placed it on the mirror.
 The suction cups hold it on tight and it has worked great for me.